FluxML/Flux.jl/docs/src/training/train_api.md

 Flux used to handle gradients, training, and optimisation rules quite differently.
 The new style described above is called "explicit" by Zygote, and the old style "implicit".
-Flux 0.13 is the transitional version which supports both.
+Flux 0.13 is the transitional version which supports both; Flux 0.14 will remove the old.

-For full details on how to use the implicit style, see [Flux 0.13.6 manual](https://fluxml.ai/Flux.jl/v0.13.6/training/training/).
+For full details on the interface for implicit-style optimisers, see the [Flux 0.13.6 manual](https://fluxml.ai/Flux.jl/v0.13.6/training/training/).

 ```@docs
 Flux.params